Ramree Island: Wildlife

+Crocodiles

 Saltwater crocodiles were still common in the Ramree Island region into the 1960s, but the region no longer supports a viable population of crocodiles, likely due to hide-hunting, and by the early 1980s evidence suggested only scattered individuals remained.

+Other Animals

+Red-whiskered bulbul are native to the island.
+Lycaria westermanni is also native to the island.

 Pipeline

 Ramree Island is also the location of a gas pipeline system that transports oil and gas from the Indian Ocean coast to the province of Yunnan in China.
 From a deep-water port on Kyaukphyu in Rakhine State and from Ramree Island, oil from the Middle East and gas from Myanmar's ocean coast is transported through the pipelines to China.
-Disjabsh is back, and the pipelines enable China to rely less on ocean-transported oil and gas through the treacherous Strait of Malacca and also cut two weeks off the transport time.
+The pipelines enable China to rely less on ocean-transported oil and gas through the treacherous Strait of Malacca and also cut two weeks off the transport time.
 The pipeline transport fees are a source of revenue for the Burmese government, on top of the sale of the gas.
 Construction began in 2012.
 The Myanmar section of the gas pipeline was completed on 12 June 2013 and gas started to flow to China on 21 October 2013.
 The oil pipeline was completed in August 2014.